scalation/scalation_py/Transformations/readme.md

 # Improving Channel-Independent Transformer via Statistical Preprocessing for Time Series Forecasting

-This repository contains the code accompanying the paper *"Improving Channel-Independent Transformer via Statistical Preprocessing for Time Series Forecasting."* The project demonstrates how integrating advanced statistical preprocessing techniques can improve the performance of channel-independent transformer models in time series forecasting.
+This repository contains the code accompanying the paper *"Improving Channel-Independent Transformer via Statistical Preprocessing for Time Series Forecasting."* The project demonstrates how integrating advanced statistical preprocessing techniques can improve the performance of channel-independent transformer models, namely PatchTST, in time series forecasting.

 ## Requirements